What ONETrack International Does

-For children to achieve a thriving, happy childhood, access to education, healthcare, good nutrition, culture, adult guidance, psychological support, and economic stability are essential.
-Given this, reunification includes family-strengthening programs, such as the In-Home Sponsorship program outlined in the ONETrack International Partner Toolkit, focused on providing guardians and caretakers with childrearing, livelihood, community, psychological, and basic living support.
-For those children who have been institutionalized due to the death of parents and older siblings, reunification is focused on maintaining ties with surviving relatives and enabling those relatives to take over the care of the orphaned child with the same family-strengthening programs.
+For children to have the most beneficial childhood, access to education, healthcare, good nutrition, culture, adult guidance, psychological support, and economic stability are essential.
+Therefore, proper reunification should include family-strengthening programs that provides guardians and caretakers with childrearing, livelihood, community, psychological, and basic living support.
+For those children who have been institutionalized due to the death of parents and older siblings, reunification focuses on maintaining ties with surviving relatives and supporting them with the tools they need to assume responsibility of the care of orphaned children.

 Why is it Important to Transition Children Back into Family Care?

-Under the guidance of the Universal Declaration of Human Rights, Resolution 217 A (III), it is has been internationally acknowledged that large-scale institutionalized care is no longer considered an option for the healthy development of children.
+Under the guidance of the Universal Declaration of Human Rights, Resolution 217 A (III), it is has been internationally acknowledged that large-scale institutionalized care is no longer considered a successful practice for the healthy development of children.
 Overcrowding, insufficient funding, inconsistent caregiving, and limited community support is often associated with large-scale institutionalized care, making it difficult to cultivate the necessary life skills for becoming an active member of society.
 Children faced with inadequate care are at risk of being denied an environment that nurtures their development.
-It is found that depression, suicide, and drug abuse occur at a higher rate as orphaned adults transition out of large-scale institutionalized care.
-By keeping family units together and strengthening the ties of the community, children are able to maintain cultural traditions, form a bond with one’s heritage, and develop safely under the guidance of a caring adult to become secure, responsible, and productive adults.
+It is found that depression, suicide, and drug abuse occur at a higher rate for orphaned adults who have transitioned out of large-scale institutionalized care.
+By keeping family units together and strengthening the ties of the community, children are able to maintain cultural traditions, form a bond with their heritage, and develop safely under the guidance of a caring adult to become secure, responsible, and productive adults.

 Internationally, the family unit is considered the most nurturing environment for children.
 To allow family units to remain together, every effort should be focused on providing support services to separated and vulnerable families.
-The Convention on the Rights of the Child (United Nations, Treaty Series, vol. 1577, No. 27531), UN Declaration on the Protection and Welfare of Children (RES/41/85), and UN guidelines for the Alternative Care of Children (RES/64/142) all acknowledge the wider advantages of organizations providing family-preservation support, ensuring vulnerable families have access to food, health, and education services.
-Transitioning children back into family care reduces short-term poverty by directly providing health and financial security for families.
-Furthermore, initiatives supporting the transitioning of children back into family care fight long-term poverty by creating more productive and competent future human capital among parentless children who may have otherwise received little or no education.
+The Convention on the Rights of the Child (United Nations, Treaty Series, vol. 1577, No. 27531), UN Declaration on the Protection and Welfare of Children (RES/41/85), and UN guidelines for the Alternative Care of Children (RES/64/142) all acknowledge the wider advantages of providing family-preservation support, ensuring vulnerable families have access to food, health, and education services.

 ONETrack International believes in and is supportive of orphanages and international adoption as an alternative for individual cases that lack other options.
 We support institutions and cross-border adoption by ensuring that each child’s situation has been researched and that only those without biological family should be considered for alternative family upbringings other than Transition to Home.
 Furthermore, we commend those who raise orphaned children that cannot be placed within their communities of birth.